AkhilGNair/dbUpdateTable/README.md

 create_query = dbCreateTable::create(model_People)
 RMySQL::dbGetQuery(db, create_query)
 ```
-Sample SQL data to insert into the built table from the command line, or other
+Sample SQL data to insert into the built table from the command line or other
 ```
 INSERT INTO People (PersonID, LastName, FirstName) VALUES (1, "LastName1", "Akhil");